The Maroon Bells are located in the Maroon Bells-Snowmass Wilderness, (near Aspen), and are considered to be the most

 If you’re a nature lover and wondering what you want to see in Colorado, I highly recommend visiting these peaks.
-I consider them to be the most spectacular mountain peaks in the whole United States.
+I consider them to be the most spectacular mountain peaks in the United States.

 And don’t take my word for it-come see them for yourself!
 They are postcard perfect.
 And that reminds me; although I can show you pictures of them, they really have to be seen in person to be appreciated.
 Pictures just don’t do them justice.

 Since the Maroon Bells are located in the White River National Forest, that means they are dog friendly.
 Just make sure you keep your furry friend on a leash.

 So, if you’re looking for the directions there, here they are: from Glenwood Springs, take Hwy.
 82 south towards Aspen.
-(It takes just over one hour to reach the Maroon Bells from Glenwood Springs.)
+(It takes just over one hour to reach the Maroon Bells from Glenwood Springs, and a little less if you're staying in Carbondale.)
 As you approach Aspen, you will see the Aspen airport on your right.
 Keep following the road and cross the bridge over Maroon Creek.

 Just beyond Maroon Creek, you’ll reach a roundabout.
 Enter it carefully and follow the sign for Maroon Creek road.
 If you see the church tower, you’ll know you’re going the right direction.
 From here, just keep following the road until you reach the pay station.
-After that, just follow the road until it ends at the parking lot.
+After paying the fee, just follow the road until it ends at the parking lot.

-In 2015, it costs $10.00 to see the Maroon Bells.
-And by the way, the road that goes there is now open, as of May 15, 2015.
+In 2018, it costs $10.00 to see the Maroon Bells.
+And the road that goes there is currently closed since they close the road during the winter.
+But I will let you know as soon as I find out about the road being open.
+It tends to be a little different each year, depending on snow levels.
 In 2011, our mountains received a lot of snow, especially in the spring.
 So when we visited the Maroon Bells on May 31, 2011, the picture on your right is what we saw.
 It was beautiful to see them this way in person :-).

 Hiking the Maroon Bells area